eonist/eonist.github.io/_posts/2021-07-17-nstextview autolayout.md

-My notes on Autolayout and nstextview / uitextview <!--more-->
+My notes on Autolayout and NSTextView / UITextview <!--more-->

+⚠️️ This article is still WIP ⚠️️

-The key to make text view height follow it's content is by NOT SET HEIGHT CONSTRAINT and DISABLE THE SCROLL.
+The key to make text view height follow it's content is by `NOT SET HEIGHT CONSTRAINT` and `DISABLE THE SCROLL`.

 ```swift
 theTextView.isScrollEnabled = false